xfqwdsj/IAmNotADeveloper/README_en.md

 1. Launch the LSPosed Manager by any means.
 2. On the "Modules" page, find the "IAmNotADeveloper" module.
-3. Make sure the "Enable Module" switch is turned on.
+3. Make sure the "Enable module" switch is turned on.

 ### Q: How do I capture logs?